 I briefly considered suggesting that we could scan the file to look for "#!" or an ELF header, but that is impractical since it would have to fetch the first block of every file.
 So this is probably good enough until we go to a Keep v2 manifest format.

-#7 Updated by Brett Smith over 7 years ago
+Updated by Brett Smith about 9 years ago

 My perspective is that putting this behavior behind a command-line flag is a classic 'unbreak my software' option.